 The Code of Ethics for the South Australian Public Sector refers to the Public Sector Values and Behaviours Framework as the key source of information on the values that all public sector employees should endeavour to embody in their work.

-A slide presentation about our Public Sector values is now available.
+A presentation is available about our Public Sector Values.